Family History: The Independence Movement

 The work we do at the Banyan Tree to raise the next generation of South Asian youth has a long history.
-It is the history of our parents, our grandparents, and the 7 generations before us who imagined a better future, knowing they may not live to witness it in their lifetime.
+It is the history of our parents, our grandparents, and the 7 generations before us who imagined a better future, knowing they may not live to witness it in their lifetimes.
 We stand on their shoulders, so the next generation can stand on ours.
 I want to share the story of my grandfather, whose shoulders I stand on.

 Not every non-violent protest stayed non-violent.
 The police would charge with lathis (long sticks) and the protestors would take their beatings without moving.
 Sometimes the crowds surged, the officers panicked, and the lathi charge became gunfire.
 The soldiers usually aimed high, over the heads of the crowd.